-medical staff can provide treatment as needed, discuss your medical issues, and provide guidance with respect to appropriate next steps.
+medical emergency, injury, or the sudden onset of an illness.
+The Centers' medical staff can provide treatment as needed, discuss your medical issues, and provide guidance with respect to appropriate next steps.
 Please Note: The Health & Wellness Centers are not intended to replace your primary care physician or directly manage your chronic health conditions.